aero-7/anomaly_detection/README.md

 # anomaly_detection
-Performing anomaly detection using sensor data
+This repo contains data files and python scripts to develop machine learning models for anomaly detection in some radio telescope temperature sensor datasets.